 Cold Chain Compliance Requirements for Food Transport in Australia

 If you run a refrigerated transport operation in Australia, cold chain compliance is not optional.
-It is a legal requirement, a food safety obligation, and increasingly something your clients and retail partners will ask you to prove on paper.
+It is both a legal requirement and a food safety obligation, but it is also something your clients and retail partners will ask you to prove on paper.

 This guide breaks it all down in plain terms.